Did you know that the largest indoor statue of Buddha in the Western Hemisphere is located right here in the Hudson Valley?

 - Interested in some tips to take quality photos with your camera phone?

 Read all about 7 of my favorite iPhone Photography Apps that will help transform your photos from ordinary to extraordinary.

 - Looking for more Free Things to do in the Hudson Valley?
 Click on the 'Free Activities' tab in the Drop-down menu (By Price)

 A Few Things to Know before Visiting Chuang Yen Monastery:

 - This place/event is perfect for: Couples, friends and a mature crowd.
 Because visitors are often reflecting and meditating, this is not ideal for children.

 - Cost: Chuang Yen Monastery is Free to visit

 - Days/Hours: The Monastery is open daily from 9 am - 5 pm

 - Parking: Parking is free on the premises

-- Seasonal info: The Monastery is closed for the Winter, beginning 1/2 – 3/31; They open for Chinese New Year only (9 am – 5 pm)
+- Seasonal info: The Monastery is closed during the Winter, beginning 1/2 - 3/31; They open only for Chinese New Year (9 am - 5 pm)